 My Life of Adventures Begin

 I got a group of girl friends together and decided we were all going to go rock climbing.
 I was terrified.
 Beyond belief.
 But, I was going to do it and I was going to show myself that the sky was that much brighter once you climbed to the top than it was comfortably standing on the ground.
-We searched the internet and found a Groupon with The Southern Terrain and it was a steal, so we signed up and scheduled our date.
+We searched the internet and found a Groupon, so we signed up and scheduled our date.
 The Southern Terrain sent us details of where to be, what to wear, and what to be ready for…there was no turning back now!